datasciencecampus/classifai/docs/governance/decisions/app-engine.md

 ## Downside
 Getting Google Embeddings (Google Generative AI API) to work in App Engine has been challenging given the need for an API key.
 What worked: running the `gunicorn` command with the service account flag `--service-account` followed by the app engine service account e-mail AND granting that service account with the Secret Manager Secret Accessor role AND replicating the API key as a Secret (GOOGLE_API_KEY).
 There are likely to be easier approaches.

+Further issue - due to App Engine instances being distributed resources, a volume cannot be mounted as with Cloud Run or GKE.
+The vector store can be built in a `/tmp` folder but this is deleted as soon as an instance lapses.
+Consequently, the vector store would have to be rebuilt for every new instance.
+Alternatively, the vector store could be written separately to Cloud Storage and then ingested by an instance.

 ## Additional rationale